Gastroenterology, Hepatology and Transplantation Medicine, Essen: Prof. Dr. med. Hartmut H.-J. Schmidt

 - Interventional endoscopy

-About Prof. Dr Hartmut Schmidt – Specialist in Gastroenterology & Hepatology in Essen
+About Prof. Dr Hartmut H.-J. Schmidt – Specialist in Gastroenterology & Hepatology in Essen

-Prof. Dr Hartmut Schmidt is a specialist in gastroenterology and Director of the Gastroenterology and Hepatology Clinic at Essen University Hospital.
-As a gastroenterology centre of maximum care, the clinic covers the entire spectrum of gastroenterology.
-All diseases of the gastrointestinal tract and the connected organs as liver, gallbladder or pancreas are diagnosed and treated.
+Prof. Dr. med.
+Hartmut H.-J. Schmidt is a specialist in gastroenterology and the director of the Department of Gastroenterology, Hepatology and Transplantation Medicine at Essen University Hospital.
+As a maximum care gastroenterological center, the clinic covers the entire spectrum of gastroenterology.
+All diseases of the gastrointestinal tract and the organs liver, gallbladder, pancreas, and spleen are diagnosed and treated.

 The medical centre offers the latest medical and hygienic standards.
 A total of 69 beds on 4 nursing wards are available for admission and treatment of inpatients.
 In addition, the clinic includes an intensive care unit where patients who require intensive medical therapy after major surgical procedures are treated.

-First Address for Liver Diseases: The Gastroenterology and Hepatology Clinic in Essen
+The First Address for Liver Diseases: The Department of Gastroenterology, Hepatology and Transplantation Medicine in Essen

 The early detection of liver inflammations (hepatitis) and other liver diseases presents a particular clinical challenge.
 It is typical for liver diseases that there are often no noticeable symptoms which would warn the patient at an early stage and prompt him to visit a doctor.